Tony Blair: Military intervention and the War on Terror

 From the start of the War on Terror in 2001, Blair strongly supported the foreign policy of George W. Bush, participating in the 2001 invasion of Afghanistan and 2003 invasion of Iraq.
 The invasion of Iraq was particularly controversial, as it attracted widespread public opposition and 139 of Blair's own MPs opposed it.
 As a result, he faced criticism over the policy itself and the circumstances of the decision.
 Alastair Campbell described Blair's statement that the intelligence on WMDs was "beyond doubt" as his "assessment of the assessment that was given to him."
 In 2009, Blair stated that he would have supported removing Saddam Hussein from power even in the face of proof that he had no such weapons.
-Playwright Harold Pinter and former Malaysian Prime Minister Mahathir Mohamad accused Blair of war crimes.
+Playwright Harold Pinter and former Malaysian prime minister Mahathir Mohamad accused Blair of war crimes.

-Testifying before the Iraq Inquiry on 29 January 2010, Blair said Saddam was a "monster and I believe he threatened not just the region but the world."
-Blair said that British and American attitude towards Saddam Hussein had "changed dramatically" after the 11 September attacks.
-Blair denied that he would have supported the invasion of Iraq even if he had thought Saddam had no weapons of mass destruction.
+Testifying before the Iraq Inquiry on 29 January 2010, Blair said Saddam Hussein was a "monster and I believe he threatened not just the region but the world."
+Blair said that British and American attitude towards Hussein had "changed dramatically" after the September 11 attacks.
+Blair denied that he would have supported the invasion of Iraq even if he had thought Hussein had no weapons of mass destruction.
 He said he believed the world was safer as a result of the invasion.
 He said there was "no real difference between wanting regime change and wanting Iraq to disarm: regime change was US policy because Iraq was in breach of its UN obligations."

-In an October 2015 CNN interview with Fareed Zakaria, Blair apologised for his "mistakes" over Iraq War and admitted there were "elements of truth" to the view that the invasion helped promote the rise of ISIS.
+In an October 2015 CNN interview with Fareed Zakaria, Blair apologised for his "mistakes" over the Iraq War and admitted there were "elements of truth" to the view that the invasion helped promote the rise of ISIS.
 The Chilcot Inquiry report of 2016 gave a damning assessment of Blair's role in the Iraq War, though the former prime minister again refused to apologise for his decision to back the US-led invasion.

 Relationship with Parliament

 One of Blair's first acts as prime minister was to replace the then twice-weekly 15-minute sessions of Prime Minister's Questions held on Tuesdays and Thursdays with a single 30-minute session on Wednesdays.
-In addition to PMQs, Blair held monthly press conferences at which he fielded questions from journalists and – from 2002 – broke precedent by agreeing to give evidence twice yearly before the most senior Commons select committee, the Liaison Committee.
+In addition to PMQs, Blair held monthly press conferences at which he fielded questions from journalists and, from 2002, broke precedent by agreeing to give evidence twice yearly before the most senior Commons select committee, the Liaison Committee.
 Blair was sometimes perceived as paying insufficient attention both to the views of his own Cabinet colleagues and to those of the House of Commons.
-His style was sometimes criticised as not that of a prime minister and head of government, which he was, but of a president and head of state – which he was not.
+His style was sometimes criticised as not that of a prime minister and head of government, which he was, but of a president and head of state, which he was not.
 Blair was accused of excessive reliance on spin.
 He was the first UK prime minister to have been formally questioned by police, though not under caution, while still in office.